Riley-Py/UWaterloo-Work/PSYCH 207/U1 - History, Methods, Paradigms/Overview.md

 Here, memory is being used, including **recognition** (woman's familiar), and **recall** (trying to place her in your memory).
 The success of placing her requires your **knowledge representation**.
 To communicate with her, you use **language** with nonverbal cues/signals.  **Decision making** comes last, where you may admit to her that you may not know her.

+In the psychology field, scientists try to isolate the phenomenon and bring it into the lab.
+The challenge then becomes:  What is essential/inessential about the phenomen